 Water outflow of China's Sanjiangyuan on the rise

+Aerial photo taken on May 25, 2021 shows a view of Ngoring Lake in the Sanjiangyuan National Park in Golog Tibetan Autonomous Prefecture of northwest China's Qinghai Province.
+(Xinhua/Li Zhanyi)

 XINING, Aug.
-25 (Xinhua) -- Affected by factors including climate warming and humidification, the amount of water flowing out of the Sanjiangyuan area, dubbed as "Asia's water tower," has increased in recent years.
+25 (Xinhua) -- Affected by climate warming and humidification, the amount of water flowing out of the Sanjiangyuan area, dubbed "Asia's water tower," has increased in recent years.

 The amount of water outflowing from Qinghai Province, where Sanjiangyuan is located, reached 95.5 billion cubic meters in 2020, an increase of around 46.4 billion cubic meters compared with 2016.